 Thank you for supporting Physical Education for La Patera students!

-Coach Joe and Mr. Craig
+Coach Joe and Mr. Han

 A quality physical education program is offered to students as part of our curriculum.
 We will be using activities from the SPARK Physical Education program.
 SPARK (Sports, Play, and Active Recreation for Kids) is an “Exemplary Program” of the U.S. Dept. of Education.
 SPARK research has shown that students who participate in at least three 35-minute SPARK PE classes each week do as well or better than others on standardized academic test scores.